gerardzeeman/Stratoballoon-Project/readme.md

 Our blog can be found on the website of MienI in the future.

-In this repository you can find our Arduino files an other stuff
+In this repository you can find our Arduino files an other stuff.

 ### Contributions